latest nhpb_banner 1__compressed2

 • Education - This ranges from Head Start for children to workshops and job training for adults.

-• Heating bill help from Gift of Warmth.
+• Heating bill help from Gift of Warmth or government benefits.

 • There is referrals to job placement, training, and other anti-poverty services that can benefit Newark area families too.